Monday's gossip column

 Lyon are also keen on signing Villarreal's Dutch winger Arnaut Danjuma, 24.
 Manchester United and Barcelona are also believed to be monitoring his progress.
 (TodoFichajes - in Spanish)

+Chelsea are close to agreeing a new deals with Denmark defender Andreas Christensen, 25, and Brazil centre-back Thiago Silva, 37.
+(Metro)

-Newcastle will turn their attention to Bournemouth's English defender Steve Cook, 30, after being priced out of a deal for Burnley centre back James Tarkowski, 29.
+Newcastle United will turn their attention to Bournemouth's English defender Steve Cook, 30, after being priced out of a deal for Burnley centre-back James Tarkowski, 29.
 (Sun)

+Everton, Leicester City and Newcastle want 30-year-old Sweden defender Pontus Jansson, whose contract at Brentford runs out in the summer.
+(Guardian)

+Brentford are in talks with Gremio with a view to signing Brazilian right-back Vanderson, 20, in a £9.5m deal in January.
+(Mail)

-Manchester United and Portugal defender Diogo Dalot, 22, was a target for Roma and former boss Jose Mourinho but his recent appearances under new Reds boss Ralf Rangnick make a transfer unlikely, meaning the Serie A club are looking at alternatives including Norwich and England's Max Aarons, 21, and RB Leipzig and Germany's Benjamin Henrichs, 24.
+Manchester United and Portugal defender Diogo Dalot, 22, was a target for Roma and former boss Jose Mourinho but his recent appearances under Ralf Rangnick make a transfer unlikely, meaning the Serie A club are looking at alternatives including Norwich and England's Max Aarons, 21, and RB Leipzig and Germany's Benjamin Henrichs, 24.
 (Corriere Dello Sport - in Italian)

-Arsenal and France defender William Saliba, 20, has said he would "prefer not to speak about" his future with a permanent move to Ligue 1 side Marseille rumoured.
+Arsenal and France defender William Saliba, 20, has said he would "prefer not to speak about" his future, with a permanent move to Ligue 1 side Marseille rumoured.
 (RTL, via Mirror)

 Arsenal are struggling to keep English striker Khayon Edwards, 18, who has scored 14 goals already this season and has just six months left on his contract.
 Chelsea, Leeds, Southampton, Brighton and Newcastle are all monitoring developments, along with numerous clubs in Germany.
 (Mail)